How Loud Is an ATV? A Guide to ATV Noise

 Related: How to Quiet a UTV – 11 Effective Tips

-You, as a rider, can do a lot to reduce the negative impacts of ATV noise and thereby help prevent trails and riding grounds from being shut down.
+As a rider, you can do a lot to reduce the negative impacts of ATV noise and help prevent trails and riding grounds from being shut down.

-• Talk with your fellow riders.
-One bad apple that drives recklessly through a populated area is all it takes to ruin the good impression of dozens of respectful riders.
+Please talk with your fellow riders: One bad apple that drives recklessly through a populated area is all it takes to ruin the good impression of dozens of respectful riders.
 Reminding a fellow rider to take it easy where it counts the most is okay.

-• Choose the more quiet alternative.
-Several manufacturers are starting to offer more quiet yet high-performance options.
-And if it’s one thing the manufacturers will notice, it is where you put your money—choosing the more quiet alternative sets a good example and stimulates further development towards more quiet ATVs.
+Choose the quieter alternative: Several manufacturers are starting to offer more quiet yet high-performance options.
+And if there’s one thing the manufacturers will notice, it is where you put your money.
+Choosing the quieter alternative sets a good example and stimulates further development towards quieter ATVs.

-• Understand that more sound does not equal more power.
-Modern exhaust technology can produce similar or even greater performance while reducing sound outputs by several decibels.
-The downside with these exhausts is usually a slightly heavier and more bulky muffler design.
-Still, the difference is usually negligible and nothing most people will notice under normal riding conditions.
-So when in the market for an aftermarket exhaust, choose the silent version over the open-end muffler.
+Understand that more sound does not equal more power: Modern exhaust technology can produce similar or better performance while reducing sound outputs by several decibels.
+The downside with these exhausts is usually a slightly heavier and bulkier muffler design.